41st Infantry Regiment (United States): First Battalion

-In 2002 the 1st Battalion, 41st Infantry Regiment deployed to Kuwait for a rotation in Operation Desert Spring with 3ID where it did six month in the hot Kuwaiti desert.
+In 2002 the 1st Battalion, 41st Infantry Regiment deployed to Kuwait for a rotation in Operation Desert Spring with 3ID where it did six months in the hot Kuwaiti desert.
 The battalion then deployed back home for three months not knowing they would be deployed into action by 3rd ID to deploy with them for the Iraqi invasion in 2003.
-The battalion followed behind 3rd ID until coming up on Tallil Air Base where they were caught by the big sand storm of 2003.
+The battalion followed behind 3rd ID until coming up on Tallil Air Base where they were caught by the big sandstorm of 2003.
 Later the next day they had received word that the 82nd Airborne Division was landing at the Air Base and needed Mech support.
 Once the two linked up they moved on to the town of As Samawah where major combat took place.
 This is now known as the Battle of Samawah.
-1-41 had also assigned one of its company (C Company) to 101st to fight in Karbala.
+1-41 had also assigned one of its companies (C Company) to 101st to fight in Karbala.
 During these two major battles it lost two of its best soldiers, SGT Butler and SPC Brown.
 After ground combat was declared over, the battalion was split up, with its (A Company) being attached to 2nd Battalion 70 tank Regiment.
 Each Battalion gave up one company to the other Battalion.
 The fact that 1-41 had earlier done its Kuwait rotation its (B and C Companies) were sent home right after the ground war was declared over.
 Alpha Company would remain in Iraq, attached to 2-70, and would redeploying home later in March 2004.
 Alpha Company would remain attached to 2-70 for the next 3 years, deploying with 2–70 in January 2005 to Yusufiyah and Taji, Iraq and redeployed home January 2006.

 In August 2004, battalion personnel, having newly arrived from Fort Riley, Kansas and attached to the 2nd Brigade Combat Team, 10th Mountain Division, conducted a right-seat ride with the troopers of the 2nd Battalion, 8th Cavalry Regiment, 1st Brigade Combat Team, 1st Cavalry Division.
 A right-seat ride gave incoming units a chance to see what the current units were doing.
 The right-seat ride lasted two days, beginning 2 August, and was carried out around Camp Cuervo in northeastern Baghdad, where 2-8th Cavalry was located.
 During the right-seat ride, 1-41st Infantry personnel took the extra seats in the 2-8th Cavalry troopers' vehicles and tagged along for the ride, standing back to study how certain things were done at some points and getting their feet wet to help at others.